aldersjus/Home-Monitoring-Python/README.md

-# Home-Monitoring-System(on-going project)
+# Home-Monitoring-Python
-Beginning development of a home monitoring system.
+### Beginning development of a home monitoring system.

-Part 1 PIR example on a Raspberry Pi.
+___

-You need:
+You will need:
-Raspberry Pi,
-PIR Sensor,
-LED
+*Raspberry Pi
+*RIR Sensor
+*LED

+#### Why Python?
+Well, I originally was planning to make this with Android Things [see this repository](https://github.com/aldersjus/Home-Monitoring-Android-Things) as I have quite a bit experience with it.
+However, as I got into the project I started to encounter several issues, so I decided to try in Python and it was much simpler to implement!
+___

 The program senses movements through a PIR sensor.
 A movement object is created with the count and datetime passed in, this is stored in